florian/florian.github.io/_posts/2019-06-17-count-min-sketch.md

 #### Database Query Planning

 Database engines plan how they execute queries.
-How quickly a query is performed can heavily depend on the execution strategy, so is a crucial area of optimization.
+How quickly a query is performed can heavily depend on the execution strategy, so it is a crucial area of optimization.
 For example, this is especially important when determining the order in which several joins are performed, a task known as *join order optimization*.

 Part of finding good execution strategies is estimating the table sizes yielded by certain subqueries.